 Adventures in the Garden: A Coloring Book of Beautiful Blooms for Exploring, Creating, and Having Fun by Patricia Zapata

-With larger spaces to color, this is a book for elementary aged children who love the natural world.
-Perforated pages and sweet inspirational phrases for each coloring double page spread.
+With larger spaces to color, this is a book for elementary-aged children who love the natural world and sweet inspirational phrases

 Enchanted Forest Coloring Book by Johanna Basford

-This is such a detailed coloring book!
-I still have yet to finish one page but it’s beautiful with lovely illustrations of animals and flowers.
+These illustrations are so detailed!
+I still have yet to finish one page but it’s beautiful, with lovely images of animals and flowers.

 Fanciful Sea Life by Majorie Sarnat

 These intricate designs feel so peaceful to me…schools of fish, a seashell castle, and many more underwater scenes.
 I also love that the pages are perforated!

 Exceptionally beautiful animal designs filled with patterns will help you color your own masterpieces.